Edwinexd/dsv-pvt/README.md

 └── sessions/
 ```
 ## Deploying
-Microservices are to be run in separate docker containers.
+Microservices are to be run in separate processes independently.
 A few environment variables need to be set in order for them all to function properly.

 ### Prerequisites